 A term applied to a preparation in which every possible care has been taken in formulation and production to ensure minimum instance of allergic reactions.

-Are the makers of bamboo pillows taking “every possible care” in the creation of their supposed hypoallergenic products?
-I doubt it…
+Are the makers of these pillows taking “every possible care” in the creation of their hypoallergenic products?

 As it happens, dust mites are the true allergy menace and no pillow type is immune to them.